 Bunk beds don't have to be synonymous with bulky wooden beasts.
 Whether you need your brood to bunk together or just like the idea of them sharing a room, we love these sleek, modern takes on these space-saving beds.
 Related: 10 best wooden play kitchens for kids 10 Cool Bunk ...read more

 Hurrah!
 You've booked the vacation and are ready to explore with the kids.
 Naturally everyone will need sleep--mom included.
 We've got some tips to make sure everyone comes back from vacation rested and relaxed.
 Related: Editor picks best car seats Sleep Tips while Traveling ...read more

 After talking to our vet and breeder, we narrowed it down to three choices.
 I was comparing an annual reimbursement limit of $10,000, a $750 deductible, and a 90% reimbursement

 - Nationwide Pet Insurance: Nationwide comes highly recommend from our vet and from other Vizsla owners. $51.25 month with a $250 annual deductible for the "major medical + wellness" or $33.25 for simple major medical.
 I couldn't find the information about the reimbursement limits.
-Compare the rates here www.petinsurance.com/comparison/.
+Get more details here www.petinsurance.com

 - Trupanion: Rates ranged from $84 to $30 per month.
 When I entered the details of a $750 deductible, it went to $29.20/month.
 They say this offers 90% coverage for new injuries and illnesses.
 The biggest upside of this insurance is that there are NO annual reimbursement limits.
 This is the plan we picked.
 Get more details here https://trupanion.com/